Looking for a business loan

 SEZ – Special Economic Zone

-You, can reinvest in the purchase of new residential house property and claim exemption under section 54 at the time of filing a return provided all other conditions are satisfied.
+You, can reinvest in the purchase of new residential house property and claim an exemption under Section 54 at the time of filing a return provided all other conditions are satisfied.

 Yes, from AY 2021-22 you can invest in two house properties if your capital gain is less than 2 crores and claim exemption under section 54 provided all other conditions are satisfied.
-Please note that this option is available only once for assessee, if you have taken this option once in a AY you will not be eligible for any of the AY’s
+Please note that this option is available only once for the assessee, if you have taken this option once in an AY you will not be eligible for any of the AYs.

 Capital Gains Tax India – Definition ,Types, Exemptions & Tax saving